chefbenjamin/Video-Background-Prompt/README.md

 # 🎥 4K Virtual Background Design Prompt

-We needed a Virtual background for [Gourmet Ads](https://www.gourmetads.com) and these two examples were designed by the prompt [View the full prompt here](4k_virtual_background_prompt.md)
+We needed a Virtual background for [Gourmet Ads](https://www.gourmetads.com) so we created this ChatGPT prompt for any company
+Here are two examples were designed by the prompt [View the full prompt here](Video-Background-Prompt.md)

 ![Sample Gourmet Ads Virtual Background](/gourmetads-background.png)
 ![Sample Gourmet Ads Virtual Background](/gourmetads-background2.png)